Almost Blue: Critical reception

-Aftermath and legacy
+Subsequent events and legacy

 After recording Imperial Bedroom in November 1981, Costello and the Attractions underwent the Almost Blue Tour from December to January 1982, playing major cities in the US and the UK.
 The setlist was composed of country songs from Almost Blue, as well as older and newer originals.
 On 7 January, Costello played to a sold out show at the Royal Albert Hall, fronting the 92-member Royal Philharmonic Orchestra.
 The show received praise from Allan Jones, who hailed that "Costello's voice raided every emotional avenue on its way to the heart."
-A live version of Parsons' "I'm Your Toy" from the show was released as a single in April, backed by renditions of Cash's "Cry!
+A live version of "I'm Your Toy" from the show was released as a single in April, backed by renditions of Johnny Cash's "Cry!
 Cry!
-Cry!" and Joe Werner's "Wondering".
-Costello and the Attractions continued touring throughout the spring and summer of 1982, before Imperial Bedroom was released in July.
+Cry!"
+(1955) and Webb Pierce's "Wondering" (1951).
+Costello and the Attractions continued touring throughout 1982 before Imperial Bedroom was released in July.

-Although Costello had planted seeds of shifting musical styles with Get Happy!!, Almost Blue stood as the first true departure for the artist, predicting a career of ever-changing songwriting approaches, musical styles and experimentation.
-In 2016, Hodge commented that since Almost Blue, Costello has released several "unconventional and unexpected" albums amidst his "normal" albums, from the orchestral instrumental of G.B.H.
-(1991), the jazz ballads of North (2003), a ballet score (Il Sogno, 2004) and a collection of classical string quartet pieces with The Juliet Letters (1993), and further acknowledging the artist's collaborative records with the Roots (Wise Up Ghost, 2013), Burt Bacharach (Painted from Memory, 1998) and Allen Toussaint (The River in Reverse, 2006).
-Costello even made a return to country music in the late-2000s with the back-to-back releases of Secret, Profane & Sugarcane (2009) and National Ransom (2010).
+Although Get Happy!! had represented Costello's first instance of shifting musical styles, Almost Blue stood as his first true departure, predicting a career of ever-changing songwriting approaches, musical styles and experimentation.
+Hodge commented in 2016 that since Almost Blue, Costello has released several "unconventional and unexpected" albums amidst his "normal" albums, from the orchestral instrumental of G.B.H.
+(1991) and the jazz ballads of North (2003), to a ballet score (Il Sogno, 2004) and a collection of classical string quartet pieces (The Juliet Letters, 1993).
+Hodge further acknowledges the artist's collaborative records with the Roots (Wise Up Ghost, 2013), Burt Bacharach (Painted from Memory, 1998) and Allen Toussaint (The River in Reverse, 2006).
+Costello returned to country music in the late-2000s with the back-to-back releases of Secret, Profane & Sugarcane (2009) and National Ransom (2010).
 Hodge summarises: